The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: The General TPHD Filter

 \subsection{Prediction}

 The general TPHD filter considers the standard dynamic models, and therefore, the prediction step is similar to the standard TPHD filter \cite{Angel2019TPHD}.
-The multi-target dynamic model is: \emph{Assumption 3:} A target $x$ survives to the next time step with probability $p^S(x)$ and moves with a transition density $g(\cdot|x)$. \emph{Assumption 4:} New targets are born independently following a PPP with intensity $\lambda_{\gamma}$.
-The current set of targets is the union of surviving targets and new born targets.
+Given the current set of targets, the multi-target dynamic model is: \emph{Assumption 3:} A target $x$ survives to the next time step with probability $p^S(x)$ and transition density $g(\cdot|x)$. \emph{Assumption 4:} New targets are born independently following a PPP with intensity $\lambda_{\gamma}(\cdot)$.
+The set of targets at the next time step is the union of surviving targets and new born targets. \begin{Pro} Given the posterior trajectory PHD $\lambda_{k - 1|k-1}\left( t,x^{1:i - 1} \right)$ at the last time step $k-1$ and birth PHD at the current time step $k$, the prediction of the general TPHD filter is \cite{Angel2019TPHD}